joeystevens00/play-api-proxy/README.md

 ## api-proxy
-api-proxy is a RESTful api that acts as a proxy https://play-api-proxy.herokuapp.com/
+api-proxy is a RESTful api that acts as a proxy.

+https://play-api-proxy.herokuapp.com/

 ## Install